Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 After reviewing different types of insurance financial risk from this white paper, you will be more equipped to address some of the operational requirements of a self-insurance arrangement.

-Transfer of Financial Risk
+Transfer of Financial Risk In Fleet Safety Policy

 While an organization needs to consider each country where it operates, it is a safe to assume that most countries require local liability coverage, purchased via local carriers.
 With liability coverage, licensed drivers are covered for liability resulting from bodily injury and/or property damage to others.
 Often, third party liability insurance coverage policies purchased through local providers do not provide an adequate level of coverage for organizations.
 That means in case of an accident where there is liability exposure, basic local currency coverage most likely will be insufficient to settle all claims.
 To eliminate such a potential gap in coverage, supplemental excess liability insurance may add to peace of mind.